-Silk, cotton or TENCEL™: which material for a good night's sleep?
+Silk, cotton or TENCEL™ lyocell: which material is best for a good night's sleep?

-Sleep isn't just a necessity: it's a ritual.
-Every night, our bodies seek comfort, softness, and an atmosphere conducive to rest.
-But the quality of this moment depends largely on the material we wear.
-Sheets, pillowcases, pajamas: the fiber we choose can transform sleep into a luxurious experience or, on the contrary, make it mundane.
+Sleeping isn't just a necessity; it's a ritual.
+Every evening, our bodies seek comfort, softness, and an atmosphere conducive to rest.
+But the quality of this moment largely depends on the material that accompanies us.
+Sheets, pillowcases, pajamas: the chosen fiber can transform sleep into a luxurious experience or, conversely, make it mundane.

 Silk: natural and sensory elegance

-For thousands of years, silk has been considered the queen of fibers.
-Fluid, precious, and naturally thermoregulating, it envelops the skin with an inimitable caress.
+For millennia, silk has been considered the queen of fibers.
+Fluid, precious, naturally thermoregulating, it envelops the skin with an inimitable caress.

-The mulberry silk we use at CÉTOILE is renowned for its fineness and subtle shine.
-It preserves the skin's natural moisture, limits friction, and protects hair from breakage.
+Mulberry silk, which we use at CÉTOILE, is renowned for its fineness and discreet sheen.
+It preserves the skin's natural hydration, reduces friction, and protects hair from breakage.
 The sensation is unique: light in summer, warm in winter, always just right.

-Choosing silk pajamas or a pillowcase means choosing quiet elegance, a luxury experienced in the privacy of the night.
+Choosing silk pajamas or a pillowcase means choosing a silent elegance, a luxury experienced in the intimacy of the night.

-Ideal for: those looking for a sensory, refined and timeless ritual.
+Ideal for: those seeking a sensory, refined, and timeless ritual.

 Cotton: the universal fiber

-The most widely used natural fiber, cotton has been a part of our daily lives for centuries.
-Soft, breathable, and easy to care for, it remains the preferred choice for many.
+The most common natural fiber, cotton has always been part of our daily lives.
+Soft, breathable, easy to care for, it remains the preferred choice for many.

-Cotton remains an accessible and familiar option, but less refined when it comes to offering the body a true moment of nighttime luxury.
+Cotton remains an accessible and familiar option, but less refined when it comes to offering the body a true moment of nocturnal luxury.

-Ideal for: practical, everyday use, but less suitable for those looking for premium comfort.
+Ideal for: practical and everyday use, but less suitable for those seeking premium comfort.

-An innovative material, TENCEL™ Lyocell is sourced from FSC®-certified, responsibly grown wood.
-Its unique feature?
-Silk-like softness, breathability that surpasses cotton, and a significantly smaller environmental footprint.
+An innovative material, TENCEL™ Lyocell is made from FSC® certified wood, cultivated responsibly.
+Its particularity?
+A softness reminiscent of silk, breathability that surpasses cotton, and a significantly smaller ecological footprint.

-Its manufacturing process is circular: the water and solvents used are more than 99% recycled, making it one of the most sustainable fibers available today.
+Its manufacturing process is circular: the water and solvents used are recycled more than 99%, making it one of the most sustainable fibers available today.

 -